cherylberger/Surfs_up/README.md

 ### Key Difference #1:

-The average temperatures are X in June and Y in December, with June temperatures averaging X% higher than December.
+The average temperatures measured 74.9F in June and 72.0F in December, with June temperatures averaging approximately 7% higher than December.
+The data appears normally distributed based on the analysis of central theorum.
+Most of the data points were within the upper quartiles and the standard deviation was similiar for each month queried, at just about 3F.

 ### Key Difference #2:
-The lowest temperature observed in December was XF compared to XF in June, however the spread is X for June and Y for Dec indicating_________
+The lowest temperature observed in December was 56F compared to 64F in June.
+Interestingly, the maximum temperature in June was 85F compared to 83F in December.

 ### Key Differnece #3:
-Less data points in the December results XXX compared to YYYY.
+Less data points in the December results.
+1517 compared to 1700 for June.
+The reason for the missing data is not clear from the results but is not likey to impact the overall conclusions as the data is well behaved.

 ### 3. Summary: